holcay92/AnalysisOfAlgorithms/README.md

 # AnalysisOfAlgorithms

+Design an experiment to compare different algorithms for the selection problem, i.e. finding k’th smallest element in an unsorted list of n numbers.
+There are following candidate methods:

 (i) Sort all elements by Insertion-sort and return the 𝑘’th element in the list,

 (ii) Sort all elements by Merge-sort and return the 𝑘’th element in the list,